-Hypoxic ischemic encephalopathy (HIE) is a condition in which the brain does not receive enough oxygen.
+Hypoxic ischemic encephalopathy (HIE) is a brain injury.
+It happens when the brain does not get enough oxygen.

 Risk Factors TOP

 A physical exam will be done.
-Typically, the history is the most important factor in making the diagnosis.
+A health history is the biggest factor in making the diagnosis.

-Treatment depends on the underlying cause of the condition, as well as the severity of the damage to the brain.
-Treatment options include:
+Treatment depends on the cause of HIE.
+It also depends on how severe the damage is to the brain.